ligurio/awesome-ttygames/README.md

 ### [hack](https://man.openbsd.org/hack.6)

-Exploring The Dungeons of Doom.
+is an Exploring The Dungeons of Doom.
 It's a BSD game.

 **Play**: ```telnet or ssh on sdf.org```